Policies

 Not bolted on.

-memnos's governance features are not add-ons — they're the foundation.
-Audit trails, ACLs, and architecture enforcement are part of every memory write, from day one.
+memnos's policy features are not add-ons — they're the foundation.
+Audit trails, ACLs, and architecture enforcement are built into every memory write, from day one.